 - Hermione slapping Draco in the face.
 Little twerp had it coming...

 - And then driving Draco (who, remember, never hesitates to toss a taunt or racial slur her way) into full retreat by merely pulling out her wand.
 It suddenly occurred to him that he's just pushed the most talented witch in the school one inch too far.

 - Ron has had his leg broken by a deranged murderer (he is led to believe) and can basically be defeated by a stiff wind.
-So he tells that same murderer, if he wants Harry, he'll have to go through him.
+So he tells that same murderer, while standing on said broken leg, probably through excruciating pain, placing himself between them, if he wants Harry, he'll have to go through him.
 Steve Kloves can be safely ignored on this front: Ron is Harry's man, through and through.

 - An easily missed example of this is when the Grim, really Sirius,attacks Harry, Ron, and Hermione to get at Pettigrew.
 Out of the three, Ron has been the most superstitious about the Grim throughout the whole book.
 So what does he do when he sees a massive dog that looks like a Grim attack Harry?
 He instantly gets to his feet and pushes Harry out of the way, letting the Grim take him instead.

 - Expecto Patronum!
 A lone 13-year-old boy against more than a hundred soul suckers.
 The boy wins.